flutter/website/flutter-for-xamarin-forms.md

 ## Where is my project file?

 In Xamarin.Forms you will have a `csproj` file.
-Flutter doesn't have a project file.
-Most similar to this, is pubspec.yaml, which contains package dependencies and various project details.
+The closest equivalent in Flutter is pubspec.yaml, which contains package dependencies and various project details.
+Similar to .NET Standard, files within the same directory are considered part of the project.

 ## What is the equivalent of Nuget?
 How do I add dependencies?